mithunkumarc/revision/java/ReadMe.md

         digits not allowed in the beginning
         any length
         _ cannot be used as var name (check latest java version)

+        The name must begin with a letter or the symbol $ or _ Subsequent characters may also be numbers
+        Reserved keywords are not allowed to use as identifiers

 #### class